Maikxx/weekly-nerd-1819/README.md

 I especially liked their wednesday afternoon learning time.
 Here all employees would get the space and time to look into something that they would like to know more about, related to the work field.

+### Matise

+Matise has an awesome location right besides Artis, where I have for some reason never been before in my life.

+The team of Matise looked very friendly and the people that pitched us the companies ideals, were also the people that participated in the Weekly Geek a few weeks earlier.

+From the presentation it didn't get very clear for me, however, what they actually did on a day to day basis, which was unfortunate.

+I also really did not like the task they gave us, since it had pretty much nothing to do with web development itself, since we had to think of concepts for a project they were going to pitch for.
+It almost felt like they just wanted to throw the task over to us and take the best ideas to earn money for it.

+Impressions matter, and unfortunately I don't think this was the right company for me.

 ### ICATT Interactive Media

 The location of ICATT is pretty awesome, since it is right in the city center of Amsterdam.